Japanese e-vehicle battery company to build Kentucky plant

 The announcement represents Kentucky's second-largest economic development investment, the governor said, following an even larger battery production plant announcement last year.

-“With today’s announcement, we solidify that the commonwealth of Kentucky is the undisputed electric battery production capital of the United States of America,” Beshear said in announcing the new project at an event at Kentucky's Capitol.
+“With today’s announcement, we solidify that the commonwealth of Kentucky is the undisputed electric battery production capital of the United States of America,” Beshear said as he gathered with other state leaders to celebrate the new project.

+The Envision AESC announcement comes months after Bowling Green was among several Kentucky cities hard hit by tornadoes last December.
+Parts of Bowling Green were devastated by the storm.

 Envision AESC Group CEO Shoichi Matsumoto said the Kentucky investment is part of the company's next phase of battery strategy to power electric vehicles in the U.S.